Key takeaways

 2. Subagent Isolation

-Fresh context per task is becoming the dominant implementation pattern:
+Fresh context per task is the dominant implementation pattern:

 - BMAD: Specialized persona agents with distinct roles